-During the year, DAS demonstrated an overall high level of both environmental performance and administrative compliance with the resource consents as defined in Section 1.1.4.
+During the year, Corteva demonstrated an overall high level of both environmental performance and administrative compliance with the resource consents as defined in Appendix II.

-3.5 Recommendations from the 2017-2018 Annual Report
+3.5 Recommendations from the 2020-2021 Annual Report

-In the 2017-2018 Annual Report, it was recommended:
+In the 2020-2021 Annual Report, it was recommended:

-- 1. THAT in the first instance, monitoring of consented activities at the DAS Paritutu Road plant in the 2018-2019 year continue at the same level as in 2017-2018. - 2.
-THAT should there be issues with environmental or administrative performance in 2018-2019, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.
+- 1. THAT in the first instance, monitoring of consented activities at the Corteva Agriscience New Zealand Ltd Paritutu Road plant in the 2021-2022 year be altered from that in 2020-2021 by reducing the stormwater sampling occasions from four to one. - 2.
+THAT should there be issues with environmental or administrative performance in 2021-2022, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.